Military Members, Vets, Spouses Can Attend This Virtual Job Fair Oct. 22

 Employers and attendees can also request private chats to discuss specific opportunities.
 Employers may offer one-on-one video chats, but these sessions are not required if job seekers don’t have access to video conferencing.

-The site encourages job seekers to prepare questions to ask in the chat room and develop an for private interactions with potential employers.
+The site encourages job seekers to prepare questions to ask in the chat room and develop a strategy for private interactions with potential employers.

 Don’t worry if you’re new to virtual job fairs.
 You’re not alone.
 Read our step-by-step guide on how to prepare for a virtual job fair.